jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
-  <p>If our whole fork has no value, why are we doing this?</p>
+  <p>If the tokens on our fork has no value, why are we doing this?</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
-  <p>Not all the tokens on our fork are worthless.
+  <p>Not <i>all</i> the tokens on our fork are worthless.
 It's only the wrapped ones - The tokens locked in the bridge.
 The bridged tokens live on Ethereum, and so they have no value if you can’t redeem them on the L1.
 Those tokens will only have value on the bridge fork.
-Everything else...
-Our native token, our NFTs, our ERC20 tokens...
+All the other tokens — Our native token, our NFTs, our ERC20 tokens...
 Those tokens live on our chain.
 They will only have value on our fork.</p>
 </div>

 <div class="dialogue right">